Treatments · ADHD & neurodivergent care

 ADHD therapy without the shame.

 Affirming in-person psychotherapy in Mississauga and online across Ontario for ADHD and neurodivergent adults.
+Your therapist is Daniella Simas Medeiros, RP (Qualifying).
 Sessions focus on how your brain actually works, what it needs, and how to build a life that fits.

 An open notebook, pen and glasses on a tidy desk, evoking structured, neurodivergent-affirming ADHD therapy at Anchor & Bloom